- Gram-negative aerobe, cause of legionellosis or Legionnaires’ disease.

 - L. bozemanii

-- Legionella do not grow on most commonly used microbiologic media; buffered charcoal yeast extract (BCYE) agar is preferred.
+- Legionella do not grow on the most commonly used microbiologic media; buffered charcoal yeast extract (BCYE) agar [Fig 1] is preferred.

-- Legionella are poorly visualized with Gram stain.
-Silver stains such as Warthin-Starry or Dieterle stains are preferred.
+- Legionella are poorly visualized with Gram stain but may be seen as a Gram negative [Fig 2].
+Silver stains such as Warthin-Starry or Dieterle stains [Fig 3] are preferred.

-- May weakly stain acid-fast, but loses this characteristic when grown in culture.
+- It may weakly stain acid-fast but loses this characteristic when grown in culture.

 - An intracellular pathogen, effective drugs in animal models include fluoroquinolones, macrolides, TMP/SMX, rifampin and doxycycline.